 In addition, the claimant should also bring along the following documents (as applicable) at the call-over:

-- If the defendant is a firm, a copy of the defendant’s Business Registration Application.
+- If the defendant is a firm, you should bring a copy of its Business Registration Application.

-- If the defendant is a corporation trading in a ‘trading name’, a copy of both Notice of Situation of Registered Office and Business Registration Application.
+- If the defendant is a corporation trading in a ‘trade name’, you should bring the most updated information about its registered office and its Business Registration Application.